 Around 9 am, I got a call from the secretary at Kyle’s school that “coach Wallace fell out in the gym”.
 I could tell she was a little rattled, but I didn’t hear “alarm” in her voice.
 She said that I needed to come out to the school.
 I honestly thought he had fainted, and needed me to come drive him home.
 I left work, and headed to his school which is about 20 miles from town.
 I called my dad and asked him to pray for Kyle, and that I didn’t really know what was going on.
 I then called my sister in law, Jamie and asked for prayers too.
 I was about 10 miles from the school when the secretary called me again to update me.
 She said she didn’t know any details, but that the Bentonia Volunteer Fire Department was there and they were still doing CPR…

 Wait.
 What?!
 CPR??
 Did I miss that in the earlier conversation?
 I had no idea it was that serious.
 I put my hazard lights on and started flying down the highway.
 When I arrived at the school, I was immediately escorted to the gymnasium where Kyle was.
 I can remember the teacher,Melanie, with her arms around me as we walked, telling me that they had to cut his shirt off and don’t let that scare me.
 When I got to the gym, I saw Kyle on the floor (on his back, center court), the Bentonia volunteer fire department doing chest compressions, and a few teachers huddled together off to the side.
 One teacher grabbed my hand and told me to get down there with him and to yell his name.
 She said ‘maybe he can hear you and will fight’.
 It’s strange, but it was almost as if I new the second I walked into that gym, I knew he was gone and no amount of yelling was going to bring him back.
 But I did as I was instructed and what my heart wanted me to do.
 I screamed his name.
 “Please Kyle!
 Come on, Kyle!”
-I begged him to wake up.
+I shouted to his body over and over, I begged him to wake up.

 I held his left hand as I yelled, but I remember looking several times across his body at his other hand while they were still doing CPR.
 It had begun to turn pale.
 His color was leaving his body and I knew he didn’t have oxegyn.
 During this time, the paramedics arrived and someone pulled me back, so that they could put the defibrillator on him and shock him.
 I think I saw that happen twice.
 They pulled me up and made me leave the gym.
 I sat in an office for a few minutes in total shock.
 Teachers were in there with me , bringing me water and crying.
 I just sat there, staring.
 I didn’t know what to do or what to say.
 But I felt faint and sick.
 I knew this was it, and the whole experience seemed like I was watching it from above as it happened like a movie.
-A few moment went by and a man (I think the coroner) came in to tell me that they had done everything and that they were so sorry.
+A few moments went by and a man (I think the coroner) came in to tell me that they had done everything and that they were so sorry.
 I remember asking him what he meant.
 “What do you mean?
 That’s it?
 Y’all are done?”
 It didn’t occur to me at that time that they had probably been doing CPR for at least 30 minutes, if not longer.
 I called Kyle’s sister Casey (a physician in Nashville) first.
 She answered the phone crying.
 She had already found out from their brother, Brock, that Kyle had had some sort of cardiac episode.
 (From when I called Brock’s wife on the way to the school).
 Then I called my mom.
 She told me later that in an earily calm voice I said “momma, Kyle just passed away”.
 I don’t remember if she asked me any questions, and I think I told her to call daddy.

 Shortly after we prayed, we all got up and went to the front office.
 Kyle’s older brother Brock and his wife Jamie had just gotten to the school.
 Someone brought be Kyle’s belongings, and Brock held his brothers shoes and Cried out in complete desperation.
 I remember feeling so sad for Brock as he banged his brother’s shoe on the table.
 I took Brock to the gym, but Kyle was already on the ambulance, headed to the state hospital for autopsy.
 Brock never got to see his brother that day.
 In a quiet state of shock and disbelief, we all began heading back to my house, which would be the beginning of several days of a foggy, jumbled haze of chaos, grief, love, and sadness as we mourned my husband in the days before his funeral.